 - Transfer the pork to the bowl of a stand mixer.
 Use the paddle attachment on low to medium to shred the pork and vegetables.
 Add dijon mustard, reserved fat, nutmeg and cognac.
 Blend to combine.

 - Using 1/2 cup ramekins or canning jars, fill with pork mixture, pressing down to remove air pockets.
 Smooth the tops of the pork to make them as even and flat as possible.
 Use a damp paper towel to wipe the mouth of the ramekin or canning jar, so that there are no bits of pork or residue on the side.

-- Spoon butter over each ramekin so that it covers the pork mixture.
+- Spoon melted butter over each ramekin so that it covers the pork mixture.
 Cover and refrigerate until set.
-Serve with crackers, or crostini.
+Serve at room temperature with crackers, toasted country bread or crostini.